Announcements from the Office of Research

 2023 Information:

-Register for the 2023 UM-Dearborn – UM-Flint Collaborative Research Series hosted by the University of Michigan-Dearborn Office of Research and the University of Michigan-Flint Office of Research & Economic Development.
+In 2023 UM-Dearborn – UM-Flint Collaborative Research Series was hosted by the University of Michigan-Dearborn Office of Research and the University of Michigan-Flint Office of Research & Economic Development.

-The series’ three events include research lightning talks by faculty from both campuses and networking, to help participants find potential research collaborators.
-At the conclusion of the series, teams led by PIs from both campuses (one PI from Dearborn and one PI from Flint) will have an opportunity to apply for collaborative research grants ranging from $20,000 to $40,000.
-The award criteria will focus on developing cross-campus research collaborations with potential for external funding.
-The grant guidelines and application portal are now available.
+The series’ three events included research lightning talks by faculty from both campuses and networking, to help participants find potential research collaborators.
+At the conclusion of the series, teams led by PIs from both campuses (one PI from Dearborn and one PI from Flint) had an opportunity to apply for collaborative research grants ranging from $20,000 to $40,000.
+The award criteria focused on developing cross-campus research collaborations with potential for external funding.
+The grant guidelines and application portal are available.

-Please use the RSVP form to register to attend any of the networking events and/or to create a research profile.
-A Research profile database of other participants is available to help find collaborators.
-Attendance to one of the networking events is strongly encouraged but not required to apply for a grant.
-To attend one of the events registration is required and only registered participants will receive the events' call-in information.
+A Research profile database of other participants was available to help find collaborators.
+Attendance of the networking events was strongly encouraged but not required to apply for a grant.

 Networking Events: